 I mean I can book a table for 6pm next Thursday to go for a pint.
 But I don’t know if I’ll feel like going for a pint then – it’s largely a spontaneous activity, that’s why it’s fun.

 See what happens.
 Artichoke (pictured above) are open from the 9th of July and can be booked at: Artichoke bookings.

-Also on Saturday, if I possibly can, I’ll try and get my haircut, although I think it will be reminiscent of the scenes when the Taliban leave a town and the local men fall over themselves to get their haircut.
+Also on Saturday, if I possibly can, I’ll try and get my haircut, although I think it will be reminiscent of the scenes when the Taliban leave a town and the local men falling over themselves to get their haircut.

 The new James Bond film, No Time to Die looks fantastic.